 At Hart College we foster a welcoming community that embraces diversity, promotes excellence, and inspires competitive spirit.
 We strive to keep students involved in our home within a home so members become “Faithful in Hart."

-The mission of the Murray State Residential College System is to provide engaging living-learning communities for the MSU resident and commuter students.
+The mission of the Murray State Residential College System is to provide engaging living-learning communities for the Murray State resident and commuter students.
 This is helped by the participation of faculty and professional staff.
 We promote student retention by providing living-learning communities which foster student involvement, competition, leadership development, and service... all while encouraging an appreciation for diversity and individual differences.
 In essence, we are building community through Diversity, Retention, Involvement, Leadership, and Learning.

 Crest, Mascot and Colors